Achim-Haag/My_First_C_Program/README.md

     - character hints not dependend on guessing word of wordlist
     - "#" for fast exit
     - getopt.c integration for parsing commandline parameters
+    - more commandline parameters (try parameter -h for help)

 ## What will come
 - Details for pointers